Jose-MPM/Notes/Courses/English V/English Topics.md

             4. To give background information in a story.
                 > It was getting back, I was walking down the road when I saw a strange man.

-            5. With time expressions such as wuile, all morning, all day
+            5. With time expressions such as while, all morning, all day
-                > I was sleeping all night.
+                > - I was sleeping all night.
+                > - All mornign I was studying English for my exam.
+    * **Summary**:
+        + The _past simple_ is used to talk about finishet and completed actions, facts and routine in the past while the _present continuous_ is used to talk about 2 current actions that happen in the same time, and also use to describe an action that happen in a determinate time in the past and to talk about one action that were in the progress when anotter action happened.

 ## U3M1 Plans and Predictions